 What Are the Benefits of Supply Chain Digital Transformation?

-Supply chains have always been intricately linked with technology, and leaders recognize that enabling digital transformation in the supply chain helps them realize their short-term and long-term goals.
+Supply chains have always been intricately linked with technology, and leaders recognize that enabling supply chain digital transformation in manufacturing, consumer goods, or any other industry helps them realize their short-term and long-term goals.
 There are other drivers for digitization, including:

 - increase effectiveness to maximize cash flow and stay competitive